FOUR SONGS (GESÄNGE), OP. 43

 PART 1

-introduction sets the mood with a low bass melody and a very steady,
+piano introduction sets the mood with a low bass melody and a very

-quiet, strangely ominous 3/4 motion.
-The right hand responds with
+steady, quiet, strangely ominous 3/4 motion.
+The right hand

-The singer begins in a low register, continuing the mood of the
+1. The singer begins in a low register, continuing the mood

-introduction.
-The word “dunkel” is given isolation and
+of the introduction.
+The word “dunkel” is given isolation

-The isolated notes after the third beat are now single notes.
-The
+hand.
+The isolated notes after the third beat are now single

 “schweiget.”
 There is a motion to D minor/major.